txcrew/pkrdocs/content/guide/properties/classifications/system.md

 {{% details title="Spinning" closed="true" %}}
 Rotational movement of individual cars or seats around a central axis.
 {{% /details %}}

+{{% details title="Switch track" closed="true" %}}
+Mechanism that quickly alters the direction of the track to allow trains to transition between different paths or layouts.
+Also has been used during load and dispatch of vehicles.

+### Examples
+* Hagrid's Magical Creatures Motorbike Adventure (Universal's Islands of Adventure, Florida, USA)
+{{% /details %}}

 ## T